 Over in Adventureland, guests can enjoy three opening day attractions.
 First, discover a home in the sky when touring the Swiss Family Treehouse, a charming island abode built in a large leafy tree called a Disneyodendron semperflorens grandis (ever-blooming Disney tree).
 Next, you’ll want to check out the recent enhancements to the world-famous Jungle Cruise, where dangerous beasts and dry wit abound.
 Finally, be sure to sing along with a lively menagerie of exotic birds, flowers, and Tiki statues in Walt Disney’s Enchanted Tiki Room (opened as Tropical Serenade).

 Looking for a snack?
 Then head on over to Sunshine Tree Terrace, the home of the Orange Bird!
-This is an opening day restaurant that’s perfect for a classic Disney treat, (now in a different location)!
+This opening day restaurant is perfect for a classic Disney treat (now in a different location)!

 4 – Frontierland